GDGVIT/AttendanceApp-Backend/Guides/DevGuide.md

 or server takes request don't add to db and sends a message Attendence is closed now.
 - fetch creation_date and time_delta then before adding see if valid.
 - An API to give a few otp examples which are available
+- Route for all the events detail (admin)

 ## Not doing (Improvements/edge-bug)